cloudpilot-emu/cloudpilot-emu/doc/networking.md

 host or IP that you enter in CloudpilotEmu.

 `cloudpilot-server` will generate a file with the suffix `.pem` and one with the suffix `.cer`.
-The file with the suffix `.pem` is the certificate and key that are used by the server.
-The file with the suffix `.cer` is the root certificate which needs to be installed on the devices that access the proxy.
+The file with the suffix `.pem` contains the certificate and key that are used by the server.
+The file with the suffix `.cer` is the root certificate that needs to be installed on the devices that access the proxy.

 `cloudpilot-server` will discard the private key associated with the root certificate